Mechanic · Crash Gamdom originals 12 min read

 Cash-out strategy on Gamdom crash: target choice and the EV-flat property

 Crash mechanics have an EV-flat-across-cash-out-points property at fixed raw house edge.
-The full walkthrough lives at the cash-out math walkthrough; the Gamdom-specific framing:
+The full walkthrough lives at the related piece; the Gamdom-specific framing:

 Gamdom Crash cash-out math